Wayfinding Signage Design

 Identities

-Helping individuals identify and locate specific site, buildings, or room, these elements typically display names, numbers, or labels that allow for easy recognition and identification of desired destinations.
+Helping individuals identify and locate specific sites, buildings, or rooms, these elements typically display names, numbers, or labels that allow for easy recognition and identification of desired destinations.

 Information